VISIT OUR ART STORE ▶

 A Barrier Against Overworking

-With Lifting Preparation, it's like having a light barrier between the paint and paper.
-It keeps you from digging into the fibers when you lift paint.
-I can push things further without worrying about tears or rough patches.
+Lifting Preparation acts like a subtle barrier between paint and paper.
+It prevents the artist from digging into the paper fibers when lifting pigment.
+This added protection allows more adjustments without risking tears or rough patches.

 Better for Reworking